Leonnardo21/Phoenix-Music/README.md

 Stage 2
 - [x]Refactor: Create an object to save the player's status, functionality and configuration
 - [x]Implemented function that plays next song in the list
+- [x]Implemented function that arrives at the last song on the list, returns the first